puppetlabs/puppet-docs/source/hiera/2.0/lookup_types.markdown

 A **hash merge lookup** assembles a value from **every** matching level of the hierarchy.
 It retrieves **all** of the (hash) values for a given key, then **merges** the hashes into a single hash.

-In Hiera 1.x, hash merge lookups will fail with an error if any of the values found in the data sources are strings or arrays.
+Hash merge lookups fail with an error if any of the values found in the data sources are strings or arrays.
 It only works when every value found is a hash.

 ### Native Merging

-In Hiera 1.0 and 1.1, this is the only available kind of hash merging.
-In Hiera ≥ 1.2, deep merges are also available (see below).

 In a native hash merge, Hiera merges only the **top-level keys and values** in each source hash.
-If the same key exists in both a lower priority source and a higher priority source, the higher priority value will be used.
+If the same key exists in both a lower priority source and a higher priority source, the higher priority value is used.

 For example, given a hierarchy of: